When to Go to the ER if Your Child Has Asthma

 Sometimes, kids with asthma need medical care very quickly.
-If any of these symptoms happen, see your doctor immediately, go to the ER, or call an ambulance:
+If any of these symptoms happen, see your doctor right away, go to the ER, or call an ambulance:

-- Your child uses quick-relief medicines (also called rescue or fast-acting medicines) repeatedly for severe flare-up symptoms that don't go away after 5 or 10 minutes or return again quickly.
+- Your child uses quick-relief medicines (also called rescue or fast-acting medicines) repeatedly for severe flare-up symptoms that don't go away after 15–20 minutes or return again quickly.

 - There are changes in your child's color, like bluish or gray lips and fingernails.

 - Your child has trouble talking and can't speak in full sentences.

 - The areas below the ribs, between the ribs, and in the neck visibly pull in during inhalation (called retractions).